 This module provides an introduction to the English legal system and covers in detail the structures and procedures of those legal institutions that are most relevant in a public service interpreting context.
 The module enables you to familiarise yourself with the major principles, underlying concepts and associated terminology of English law.

-This module introduces you to the professional dimension of public service interpreting and to current trends in the interpreting landscape including remote interpreting.
-In addition, it provides you with opportunities for observation and/or hands-on experience of interpreting in real-life situations and hands-on exploration of different forms of remote interpreting (via telephone and video-conference link).
+This module introduces you to the professional dimension of public service interpreting and to current trends in the interpreting landscape, including remote interpreting.
+In addition, it provides you with opportunities for observation and/or hands-on experience of interpreting in real-life situations and hands-on exploration of different forms of remote interpreting (via telephone and videoconference links).